observIQ/monitoring-dashboard-samples/alerts/kibana-gke/README.md

 This alert triggers when there is a high amount of memory in use.
 Memory pressure can cause excessive garbage collection, leading to performance degradation.

 ## High cpu usage alert
 This alert triggers when there is a high amount of CPU usage.
-High CPU usage indicates that Kibana is running out of computation resources, and performance may degrade.
+High CPU usage indicates that Kibana is running out of compute resources, and performance may degrade.

 ### Creating Notification Channels and User Labels